YourMobileGeek/100DaysOfCode2019/README.md

 * Day 76
   > Started a chaos game implementation (not a real game).
 Lot of work to be done in it.
 Hopefully it lasts for a few days.

+* Day 77
+  > Couldn't do anything on the chaos game.
+Watched a video on filters however.
+I don't really remember which one.
+Some conference of 2017.
+It was a good video, a bit of a letdown btw.
+I admire that speaker very much.